 - Two confidential referee reports (excluding reports by family members)

 Please note: For applicants applying for acceptance into the programme via RPL, an interview will be conducted once the portfolio of evidence has been submitted for review by the selection panel, with the aforementioned documents, to further assess prior learning based on and eligibility for acceptance

 - Duration: 4 years full-time

-- Modules: 30 (including Work Integrated Learning from year 1)
+- Modules: 30 (excluding Work Integrated Learning from year 1)